 When you’re on a game drive in a national park, like the Serengeti, you’re not allowed to leave the road.
 You may only view animals from the marked paths.
 If you’re really lucky, they’ll walk near your vehicle.

 On the other hand, in a private game reserve, the world is your oyster.
 You’re able to follow animals anywhere they go.
 The level of excitement that this generates is almost incomparable.
-It’s absolutely thrilling!
+It’s thrilling!

 Safari with Cowboys

 In fact, after our experience at Arathusa, we now refer to the rangers there as “cowboys.”
-All the other game drives we’ve been on before and after Arathusa have all been not nearly as memorable.
+All the other game drives we’ve been on before and after Arathusa have been not nearly as memorable.
 Some might even say tame.

 Try to picture yourself driving through the bush in an open-air vehicle at nighttime.
-The spotter is swinging his spotlight, the 4×4 vehicle is chugging along down a dirt road, and a gentile wind is hitting your face.
+The spotter is swinging his spotlight, the 4×4 vehicle is chugging along a dirt road, and a gentile wind is hitting your face.
 You slowly look up into the night sky and see the entire Milky Way galaxy, and then all at once, a shooting star goes by.

 Before you know it, the spotter is notifying the driver that he sees something out in the bush.
 The driver quickly makes a sharp left turn off the path and now you’re off-roading (something that is strictly prohibited in nearby Kruger National Park).